YerkoHR/Dark-continent-index/src/pages/character/cheadle-yorkshire.md

   - zodiac
   - hunter
 ---
-Triple-Star Disease Hunter, member of the Zodiacs with the codename "Dog" and the current Chairman ofthe  Hunter Association.
+Triple-Star Disease Hunter, member of the Zodiacs with the codename "Dog" and the current president of the hunter association.